This page shows you how to create a serverless index to store dense or sparse vectors.

 'tags': None}

-You can create a serverless index from a backup.
+You can create a dense or sparse index from a backup.
 For more details, see Restore an index.

 Migrate a pod-based index to serverless